tejaspnaik/VRWeldSim/README.md

 2. Grab the welding tool with your controller.
 3. Bring the tip of the welder into contact with a weldable surface.
 4. Pull and hold the trigger to start welding.
 Move the tool along the surface to create a seam.
-5. After completing a seam, press the **A Button** (Primary Button) on your controller to finalize the weld and merge the blobs.

 ## Setup Instructions